Jobay3r/LEVRA-AI-Voice-Agent/README.md

 LiveKit account and API credentials
 OpenAI API key

-# Create a virtual environment named 'ai'
+# Create a virtual environment named 'ai' (can be any name)

 python -m venv ai